Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 2. Calculate Hourly Labor Cost

-Although, depending on your area, this percentage will differ.
-However, anyone can use this formula to calculate hourly labor cost.
+Depending on your area, this percentage will differ.
+However, anyone can use this formula to calculate hourly labor costs.

 First, don’t forget to round up your employee benefit percentage.
 In turn, this helps to provide an additional financial cushion for unexpected expenses and potential errors.